Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 You can get quite creative in creating new sub-niches by combining these real estate niches vertically and horizontally.

-For example, you could create the real estate niche of tiny houses located close to golf courses for single military members.
+For example, you could create a real estate niche of tiny houses close to golf courses for single military members.

 The more you combine, the narrower the real estate niche gets, as does the risk of getting too thin and ending up with a potential target audience that’s too small.